This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 From my last visit, the pathway to the beach from the parking area had been excavated even further making it wider and the distance down to the beach a bit shorter.
 Off all the three beach entrances, this is the most accessible.
 But keep in mind that the other two options are in the shade from the trees.
 This road has very limited shade, so after spending an entire day on the beach in the heat, it can take its toll climbing back up.

-Option 2: Follow Jl.
+Follow Jl.
 Raya Uluwatu and take a right down on Jl.
 Batu Nunggul, to find it look for the square Villa Sanctus sign and flag.
 Keep left when the road splits and keep driving until you reach the villa.
 There is a parking lot for cars on the left but if you’re driving a scooter you can continue on the dirt track straight ahead.
 At the end of the track, park your scooter under the tree and follow the path to your left.
 This is when the real journey begins!

 There are over 500 concrete steps down to the beach.
 Some parts with a railing to hold onto and some parts without.
 Luckily most of the stair is in the shade.
 But my number one tip would be to not exhaust yourself on the beach because the climb back up in the humid jungle is… yes you guessed it, EXHAUSTING!
-At least it was for my mum and I 🙈
+At least it was for my mum and me.

 The east side of Nyang Nyang is an ideal spot for a Robinson Crusoe day out, as we encountered fewer visitors here than on the west side.
 Swimming is also a bit easier here as there are more areas without reef in the water.
-There are plenty of secluded spots to enjoy and a large grassy area which you might have to share with the cows.
+There are plenty of secluded spots to enjoy and a large grassy area that you might have to share with the cows.

 Unless you have been living under a rock lately you have probably seen a photo or two of these shipwrecks on Instagram.
 I love the fact that these old metal chunks have been turned into art by both local and international artists.
 So much prettier than what they were before.
 But even though they have become super popular with Instagrammers lately, there were only a couple of local kids on the beach while we were there in the morning.